The Reveal Reporting Network supports small and local newsrooms with free investigative resources and building blocks for strong local investigations.

 Use Our Code to Hold Your Legislators Accountable

-At this training, data journalist Melissa Lewis will walk you through retrieving, collating and analyzing structured state and federal data with a free LegiScan account.
-Examine the history of a specific bill, analyze legislative action on a specific issue over a decade’s time or simply create an organized system for tracking the next session.
+At this training, data journalist Melissa Lewis walked through retrieving, collating and analyzing structured state and federal data with a free LegiScan account.
+Use this training to examine the history of a specific bill, analyze legislative action on a specific issue over a decade’s time or simply create an organized system for tracking the next session.

 How to Use LegiScan to Cover Democracy